rocketorbit/NTRU-for-miniscript/README.md

 # NTRU-for-miniscript
+## Warning: This may not be secure as it isnt using real discret gussian samples.
-An NTRUEncrypt implementation for miniscript.
+NTRUEncrypt implementation for miniscript.